 1961 – The Misfits directed by John Huston.
 For the most part, I’m trying to limit myself to one film per director, but in this case I’ve made an exception, as both The Misfits and The Treasure of the Sierra Madre (1948) are amongst the movies I’m most interested in.
 This one is the last film for both Clark Gable and Marilyn Monroe.

-1962 – The Share Out directed by Gerard Glaister.
+The Share Out directed by Gerard Glaister.
 This is a low budget British crime film with a cast of familiar faces, including Bernard Lee (M in a lot of James Bond films), William Russell (Doctor Who) and Richard Vernon (The Hitchhiker’s Guide to the Galaxy).
 I’m not very hopeful about finding it, however.
+It turns out that I couldn’t find it, so instead I watched a little something called Lawrence of Arabia, directed by David Lean.

 1964 – Viva Las Vegas directed by George Sidney.
 An Elvis Presley movie!
 It’ll be my first one.

-1965 – The Cincinatti Kid directed by Norman Jewison.
+1965 – The Cincinnati Kid directed by Norman Jewison.
 This is a “poker” film by the director of two of my favorite movies, In the Heat of the Night and Jesus Christ Superstar.

 1967 – Cool Hand Luke directed by Stuart Rosenberg.
 This is one of many Paul Newman classics that I have never seen.